automl/neps/docs/analyse.md

 !!!
 Note
     The annotations within the images provide insights into when and how each graph is triggered.

 This image shows visualizations related to scalar values logged during training.
-Scalars typically include metrics such as loss, incumbent trajectory, a summary of losses for all configurations, and any additional data provided to the `tblogger.log` function.
+Scalars typically include metrics such as loss, incumbent trajectory, a summary of losses for all configurations, and any additional data provided via the `extra_data` argument in the `tblogger.log` function.

 ![scalar_loggings](doc_images/tensorboard/tblogger_scalar.jpg)